xgao922/ViT-Prisma/docs/README.md

 # Citation

 Please cite this repository when used in papers or research projects.
+Thank you for supporting the community!
 ```
 @misc{joseph2025prismaopensourcetoolkit,
       title={Prisma: An Open Source Toolkit for Mechanistic Interpretability in Vision and Video},